thrly/teaching/interactive-music-lecture_thrly.md

 Be ready to discuss and ask questions as we go through.
 # 0. Why program music?
 #### Interaction as a *Conversation*
-A lecture/soliloquy is not interactive, it is a one-way transaction of information (me -> you).
+A lecture or soliloquy is not interactive, it is a one-way transaction of information (me -> you).
 For interaction to take place, a sort of **feedback loop** needs to occur (me <--♻️--> you).
 (It is worth noting that this isn't necessarily a closed feedback loop that you might be used to in a 'squawking' microphone+speaker system.)

 For Joshua Noble, the feedback loop is the
 > process of an entity communicating with itself while checking with either an internal or external regulatory system'